AnnieH/AnnieH.github.io/_posts/2013-12-31-year-in-review.markdown

 title: "2013: The Year I Embraced Risk and Learned From Failure"
 ---

 2013 was quite a year for me.
-For one thing, it was my first full year that I lived away from my parents and the transformation that happens when you finally rid yourself of toxic influences is amazing.
+At the beginning of the year, my life was finally starting to settle down after all the excitement of getting my own place and entering the world of startups.
+Little did I know that 2013 would bring even more changes to my life with the opportunity to take quite a few risks, some that paid off and some that didn't.
 Looking back, these were the major parts of the year that stood out to me.

 - I realized that it was time to move on from my startup job.
 - I managed to find a remote job through Twitter, which was pretty awesome, but we ended up parting ways quickly.